DUBBSTOEVSKY/Cybersecurity-Portfolio/TryHackMe-main/SOC_L1/MalEmail.md

 ## Scenario: SOC Analyst on Duty

 You're on the frontlines as a SOC Analyst.
 Several suspicious emails have landed in your inbox from coworkers.
-It's time to dig into these emails and extract crucial details to triage the incidents.
+It's time to dig into these emails and extract key details to triage the incidents.

 ## Task: Analyzing Email2.eml